Bala1987Alr/LiquedSDKTest/README.md

 # LiquedSDKTest
-This application build on MVP design pattern, bulder and observabale pattern.
+This application built on MVP design pattern, bulder and observabale pattern.
 Used dynamic AES key generation for encryption.
 RSA used for encrypting the AES key.
 All the user sensitive information are strongly encrpted by RSA public key from android key store and stored in Shared preferences.